Cecilapp/theme-pwa/README.md

 - Generated and configurable Web manifest
 - No dependencies, vanilla JavaScript
+- Automatic caching of visited resources
 - Pre-caching of all published pages
 - Pre-caching of a list of assets
-- Automatic caching of visited resources
-- SVG image placeholder
+- Generic offline SVG image

 ## Prerequisites